 Non-Citizens Found on Colorado Voter Rolls

-“There are 300 more suspected noncitizens on Colorado’s voter rolls, Secretary of State Gessler announced Tuesday in the latest chapter of a contentious national debate over what Republicans say is vulnerability in the voting system,” the Huffington Post writes.
+“There are 300 more suspected noncitizens on Colorado’s voter rolls, Secretary of State Gessler announced Tuesday in the latest chapter of a contentious national debate over what Republicans say is a vulnerability in the voting system,” the Huffington Post writes.

 “The latest figures are from the 3,903 people who received letters from Gessler’s office questioning their citizenship in August.
-During a first round of checks, Gessler said 141 others were found to be possible noncitizens based on a federal immigration database.”
+During the first round of checks, Gessler said 141 others were found to be possible noncitizens based on a federal immigration database.”